ihouwat/shopping-list-app-live-backend/README.md

 * `itemName`: random string to use for item name

 ### Run tests
-Import the collection into Postman in order to run the tests.
+Import the collection into Postman in order to run the tests either manually or with the Postman CLI.

+***

 ## Technologies Used
 * [body-parser](https://www.npmjs.com/package/body-parser): Node.js body parsing middleware